byuflowlab/Mex.jl/README.md

 The first argument to `jl.mex` is the name of the function to be invoked.
 All remaining arguments are treated as function arguments.

 `jl.mex` expects the functions on which it is invoked to accept a single argument of type `Vector{MATLAB.MxArray}` and to return an iterable collection of values on which `MATLAB.mxarray` may be successfully invoked (_e.g._, a value of type `Vector{MATLAB.MxArray}`).

+## Additional Examples

+Additional usage examples may be found in the `examples` folder.

+## Performance

+To learn how to reduce the overhead associated with this package, see `performance.m` in the example folder.